Juanpa0128j/google-calendar-notion-sync/README.md

 - Archives Notion pages when events are canceled in Google Calendar.
 - Runs automatically every 10 minutes using a cron job.

+## New Features

+- **Manual Sync Trigger**: Added a button in the frontend to manually trigger the sync process.
+- **Dynamic Status Updates**: The frontend dynamically updates the sync status using WebSocket.

 ## Prerequisites

 - Node.js installed on your machine.